-Long Day's Journey into Night
+Long Day’s Journey into Night | |

 Considered to be O’Neill’s masterpiece, this dense, haunting personal play continues to be done on Broadway and in regional theater, with every actor and actress vying to play one of the splendidly written roles.

-In this version, Katharine Hepburn plays Mary Tyrone, the morphine-addicted wife-mother, Ralph Richardson is her stern, pompous actor-husband, Dean Stockwell is the young son Edmund dying of TB, and Jason Robards as the alcoholic son Jamie.
+In this version, Katharine Hepburn plays Mary Tyrone, the morphine-addicted wife-mother, Ralph Richardson is her stern, pompous actor-husband, Dean Stockwell is the young son Edmund dying of TB, and Jason Robards plays the alcoholic son Jamie.

 Boasting four astonishing performances (five if you count the small part of the maid), this is ensemble acting at its very best.
-In fact, the whole cast received an acting prize at the 1962 Cannes Film Festival.

 Along with “Alice Adams” (1935) and “The Philadelphia Story” (1940), “Long Day’s Journey” represents the epitome of Hepburn’s screen acting.
 At Oscar time, however, only Hepburn was singled out with a nomination (see below).
 Then the National Board of Review honored Jason Robards.